Safe Swimming Policy

 This policy also applies to people using the steam rooms/sauna

-Sauna and steam room policy
+Steam room policy

-How to use the steam room and sauna:
+How to use the steam room:

 - Prior to use after exercise, the body must have returned to normal body temperature.